-- Some very small housing associations and housing providers are not registered as a social landlord but operate as a charity or not for profit organisation.
+- Registered Providers (RP's) are mainly housing association and council housing providers who are regulated by the Homes and Communities Agency - Some very small housing associations and housing providers are not registered as a social landlord but operate as a charity or not for profit organisation.
 Some of these organisations also provide support. - Private landlords are sometimes individuals or companies that rent out housing to make a profit.

 When a person rents their own self-contained home through any type of landlord, even if they have support needs, tenancy rights are usually straightforward and clear in that the person has definite control over their home.
 It is usually when housing is shared that tenancy rights become less clear to housing and support providers as well as the tenants themselves.
 In some of these services there is a fine line between what constitutes housing with support and what constitutes a registered care home.
-The residential care model is legally defined in the Care Standards Act 2000 as an establishment that provides accommodation and personal care which is defined as assistance with bodily functions such as feeding, bathing, toileting when required.
+The residential care model is legally defined in the Care Standards Act 2000 as an establishment that provides accommodation and personal care (which is defined as assistance with bodily functions such as feeding, bathing, toileting when required).

-The Care Quality Commission (CQC) has issued guidance to its inspectors to determine whether a home is in fact a supported living model or whether it should be registered as a care home.
+The Care Quality Commission (CQC) has issued guidance6 to its inspectors to determine whether a home is in fact a supported living model or whether it should be registered as a care home.
 To be considered supported living according to the CQC, the following criteria should be met;